RocketPy-Team/RocketPy/docs/development/docker.rst

    worrying about dependencies.
 2. **Portability**: run RocketPy on any operational system that supports docker, including the 3 main operational systems (Windows, Linux and Mac).
-3. **Reproducibility**: ensure that tour code is working regardless of the operational system.
+3. **Reproducibility**: ensure that our code is working regardless of the operational system.

 Using docker will be specially important when you are not sure if the code